Hybrid IT

 4. Discover Risks and Their Possibility

-When conducting an IT risk assessment, it’s crucial that you identify different threats, their likelihood and how much damage they could cause your company.
+When conducting an IT risk assessment, you must identify different cyber threats, their chances of occurring, and how much damage they could cause your company.

-Some of the risk you need to figure out are:
+Some of the risks you need to figure out are:

 • Natural Calamities: Get an understanding of the fire, floods, earthquakes and hurricanes situation in your location.

-• System or Application Failure: Check for how long you’ve been using your systems and applications, whether they’re being maintained properly and were they purchased from a well-known brand.
+• System or Application Failure: Check how long you’ve been using your systems and applications, whether they’re being maintained properly, and were purchased from a reputable vendor.

 • Human Error: This is perhaps the most common threat most organisations face.
-Mistakes, such as opening malicious emails or links, or deleting crucial information, are bound to happen at any time and you need to be prepared beforehand.
+Mistakes, such as opening malicious emails or deleting crucial information, are bound to happen at any time, and you need to be prepared for that beforehand.

 5. Have Proper Policies In Place for Every System

-Once you’re done sorting your data, identifying what problems your business could possibly face and their possibility, you need to ensure that you have proper security measures in place.
+Once you’re done sorting your data, identifying what problems your business could possibly face, and their chances of happening, you need to ensure that you have proper security measures in place.

-Add to that, you must make sure you’re providing your employees with the right IT security training and that you have antivirus software installed.
+You must also make sure you’re providing your employees with the right training and that you have antivirus software installed.
 Get in touch with professional IT companies like Redpalm to help you with training and the implementation of security protocols.

 Latest From The Blogs